imagej/imagej.github.io/_pages/learn/faq.md

 ## I reported an issue, but it is still not fixed!
 Why not?

-[ImageJ](/software/imagej) is an [Open Source](/licensing/open-source) community project.
-The list of [contributors](/people) is large but most of the people involved are not paid to work on it.
+[ImageJ](/software/imagej) and its [variants](/learn/flavors) are [open source](/licensing/open-source) community projects.
+The list of [contributors](/people) is large but many of the people involved are not paid to work on it.
 We greatly value community contributions and assistance.

 There are not many professional developers whose formal jobs include responding to and addressing bug reports.
 These developers are not paid *solely* to fix bugs—rather, they are working to solve scientific problems and to advance the software's capabilities.
-And their attention is spread thin across many projects: [ImageJ](https://github.com/imagej), [Fiji](https://github.com/fiji), [SCIFIO](https://github.com/scifio), [SciJava](https://github.com/scijava), [LOCI](https://github.com/uw-loci), [OME](https://github.com/openmicroscopy), [ImgLib2](https://github.com/imglib), [OpenSPIM](https://github.com/openspim), [SLIM Curve](https://github.com/slim-curve), [NAR plugin for Maven](https://github.com/maven-nar), and others.
+And their attention is spread thin across many projects: [ImageJ](https://github.com/imagej), [Fiji](https://github.com/fiji), [SCIFIO](https://github.com/scifio), [SciJava](https://github.com/scijava), [LOCI](https://github.com/uw-loci), [OME](https://github.com/openmicroscopy), [ImgLib2](https://github.com/imglib), [OpenSPIM](https://github.com/openspim), and others.

 The organizations above total over 300 source code repositories, many of which have dozens of open issues in their issue trackers.
-There are also several hundred tickets in the [old ImageJ issue tracker](http://trac.imagej.net/) that are pending migration to GitHub Issues, as well as over a hundred [open issues in the Fiji Bugzilla](https://fiji.sc/bugzilla/buglist.cgi?resolution=---).
+There are also several hundred tickets in the [old ImageJ2 issue tracker](https://imagej.net/tickets/) that were never migrated to GitHub Issues, as well as over a hundred [open issues archived in the Fiji Bugzilla](https://fiji.sc/bug/).

 So please understand that just because we have not responded to a bug report, does not mean we are uninterested in fixing it.
 It's just that we are very busy, and can use all the help we can get!